Agency that watches for wasteful spending wastes $160K

 PHILADELPHIA (AP) - A Pennsylvania watchdog agency tasked with monitoring state misconduct and waste has found itself at the center of a nearly $160,000 gaffe.

 The state inspector general’s office purchased pistols, ammunition, and other related equipment, following a law passed in 2017 that expanded the office’s powers to allow it to issue subpoenas and search warrants, Spotlight PA reported.
+Spotlight PA is a independent, non partisan newsroom powered by The Philadelphia Inquirer in partnership with The Pittsburgh Post-Gazette and PennLive.

 A spokesman for acting Inspector General Jonathan Hendrickson said that after the purchase was completed, officials realized the law didn’t empower investigators to carry a firearm.